 Can I Sue for E. Coli Poisoning?

 The short answer is yes.
-If you can prove a connection between the poisoning and contaminated food, you have a good chance of building a case and receiving compensation.
+If you can prove a connection between the poisoning and contaminated food, you have a good chance of building a case and should contact a food poisoning lawyer to receive compensation.

 You can prove a connection with evidence.
 Examples of evidence include:

 - Proof that you became seriously ill with E. coli poisoning that was contracted from contaminated food or beverage